-- To protect and maintain land that provides a transition between rural and other land uses of varying intensities or environmental sensitivities. - To minimise conflict between land uses within this zone and land uses within adjoining zones. - To encourage innovative and sustainable tourist development, sustainable agriculture and the provision of farm produce directly to the public.
+- To protect and maintain land that provides a transition between rural and other land uses of varying intensities or environmental sensitivities. - uses of varying intensities or environmental sensitivities.

+To minimise conflict between land uses within this zone and land uses within this zone and land uses within the sense. - To encourage innovative and sustainable tourist development, sustainable agriculture and the provision of farm produce directly to the public.

-The applicant was requested to provide a further analysis of the RU6 Zone Objectives.
-The response includes the following:
+The applicant was requested to provide a further analysis of the RU6 Zone Objectives, The response includes the following: